Adam Barlow: 2001–2007

-2016–
+2016–present

 In November 2016, on his return to Weatherfield, Adam is caught in Underworld by current owner, Johnny Connor (Richard Hawley) and his son, Aidan Connor (Shayne Ward).
 He, Peter and his aunt, Tracy Barlow (Kate Ford), visit Ken in hospital following a stroke.
 They meet Ken's son, Daniel Osbourne (Rob Mallard).
 Adam joins his family for a meal and defends Tracy against her ex-husband, Robert Preston (Tristan Gemmill).
 Adam gets revenge on Robert by calling environmental health.
 Daniel is suspected of stealing Adam's car when Tracy and Adam visit his flat and find student debts and become suspicious when his mother, Denise Osbourne (Denise Black) is nowhere to be found.
 Adam later has sex with Maria Connor (Samia Longchambon), causing a fight between him and Aidan in The Rovers.
 Adam continues his feud with Aidan while forming a friendly rivalry with Daniel and Todd Grimshaw (Bruno Langley).

 In February 2017, Adam has sex with Rosie Webster (Helen Flanagan) and they begin a relationship.
 Adam finds out that Rosie and her sister, Sophie Webster (Brooke Vincent), buried cocaine in Brian Packham's (Peter Gunn) allotment.
 When Ken is pushed down the stairs by an unknown assailant, Adam becomes prime suspect as he and Ken had argued about Ken's will.
 Adam uses the drugs to blackmail Rosie into giving him a false alibi but is arrested when Rosie's alibi is proved false.
 As there is insufficient evidence to charge Adam, he is released.
 Adam becomes suspicious of Daniel but Tracy believes Adam is responsible and tries to set him up but he finds out and reveals that he is suspicious of Tracy.
 Tracy's daughter, Amy Barlow (Elle Mulvaney), believes Adam is responsible and calls the police with evidence to prove this.
 Adam is released again but turns his attentions to Daniel and his girlfriend, Sinead Tinker (Katie McGlynn).
 When Tracy and Amy disappear, Adam uses this to his advantage and frames her.
 Tracy confesses, trying to protect Amy as she believes that Amy could be responsible.
 Adam suspects Daniel after Tracy is cleared and kidnaps him, taking him to an isolated area, intending to make him confess but he fails and Daniel escapes.
 Adam is arrested again and charged with Ken's attack.
 Daniel is revealed as Ken's real attacker; he had hit him over the head with a poetry book, making him fall down the stairs.